adedayomatt/eskimi-ssp/README.md

 > **Email:** adedayomatthews@eskimi-ssp.test
 > **Password:** eskimi

-For API authentication, an access token needs to be created at `http://localhost/user/api-tokens`.
+For API authentication, an access token needs to be created at `http://localhost/user/api-tokens` with the right permissions; by default, `read` and `create` permissions are added to allow listing of campaigns and creating new campaign respectively via API.
 Copy the token and pass it as Bearer token in request header.

 #### API Routes